opdavies/oliverdavies.uk-old-sculpin/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 ## Writing the first test

-I’ve added the tests within a new file within the plugin directory called `test.js`.
+In this plugin, the tests are going to be added into a new file called `test.js`.
 This file is automatically loaded by Jest based on it’s [testRegex setting][jest-testregex-setting].

 This is the format for writing test methods: